munkaud/blaze-amp-controller/README.md

-favored     ```

-Blaze Amp Controller
+# Blaze Amp Controller
 Companion module for Blaze Audio amplifiers using the Open API (v8).
-Supports basic commands like GET CONFIG and Send Raw Command.
+Supports basic commands like `GET CONFIG` and `Send Raw Command`.